AVENTER-UG/mesos-dns/README.md

 ## Installing

-The official release binaries are available at the [AVENTER UG RPM Server](http://rpm.aventer.biz/CentOS/7/x86_64/).
+The release binaries of these fork are available at the [AVENTER UG RPM Server](http://rpm.aventer.biz/)

 ## Building